openstack-archive/python-don/README.md

 0. You must have Ansible (version 2.0 or later) installed in execution server
 1. Clone DON source to execution server
-2. Open shell promt and execute the below command from DON directory
+2. Open shell prompt and execute the below command from DON directory
 3. `ansible-playbook don_playbook.yaml -i <inventory file path> --ask-pass`

-## TODO/Known Issues:
-Please look at issues in the github repo.
-If you have questions, bugs, or feature requests, file an issue or send email
-to:

-* Amit Saha (amisaha+don@cisco.com)